elliottxp/green-box/index.md

     </div>
   </div>

-  <p class="footer-note">Ideas are stored locally in your browser.
-Refreshing will keep your list.</p>
+  <p class="footer-note">Ideas are stored locally in the box.
+Refreshing will keep your list of ideas.</p>

   <div id="settingsPanel" role="region" aria-label="Settings panel">
     <label>